- Editorial Policies

 Peer reviewer diversityTop

-Palgrave Macmillan journals strive for diverse demographic representation within our peer reviewer database.
-Authors are strongly encouraged to consider gender, race and geography when recommending peer reviewers
+Palgrave Macmillan journals are committed to diversity, equity and inclusion and we strive for diverse demographic representation of peer reviewers.
+Editors are strongly encouraged to consider geographical regions, gender identities, racial/ethnic groups, and other groups when inviting peer reviewers.

 Peer reviewer misconductTop